mimuc/mememuc-template/README.md

 * `./mongoserver` cotains a local in-memory database server independent of any existing local installation.
   This database is not persistent and will reset with each restart.
 It is meant for testing your submission with a consistent data state, independent of the computer on which it runs.
   You _can_ add files to the `./mongoserver/data` subdirectory.

+Regarding the other two folder, `node-backend` and `react-frontend`, you are free to edit everything.
+However if you want to use a database and include demodata in your submission, it makes sense to stick to the code that connects the backend to the in-memory database (see comments at the top of `node-backend/app.js`)

 ## How To Use